agung-wete/ci_twig/readme.md

 2. Download and unzip this repo and move the files into their respective folders (```application/libraries``` and ```application/config```)

-3. Declare (if not) this constants at the end of your *application/constants.php* file:
+3. Define this constants at the end of your *application/constants.php* file:

 ```php
 defined('DS')         OR define('DS', DIRECTORY_SEPARATOR);